 Under the provisions of the Family Educational Rights and Privacy Act (as amended in 2000), Union Institute & University has the discretionary authority to disclose to a victim of an alleged crime of violence the final results of disciplinary action taken by the university against the individual found to be the perpetrator of that crime.
 The victim may not disclose this information, but the university may choose to release certain information regarding the final results of a disciplinary hearing, if the hearing was related to an alleged crime of violence for which an individual was found to be in violation of university rules or policies.
 Information released will include only the perpetrator’s name, the violation committed, and the sanctions imposed by the university against the individual.

 The Role of Alcohol and Drugs in Sexual Assault

-The use of alcohol or drugs by a victim will not adversely affect his or her report of sexual assault or rape or status with UI&U.
+The use of alcohol or drugs by a victim will not adversely affect his or her report of sexual assault or rape or status with Union Institute & University.

-UI&U prohibits retaliation against individuals who report rape or sexual assault.
+Union Institute & University prohibits retaliation against individuals who report rape or sexual assault.
 Victims of sexual assault should immediately report any form of retaliation.
-Students, faculty or staff found to have engaged in retaliation against a victim will be subject to disciplinary action as provided in UI&U’s applicable policies.
+Students, faculty or staff found to have engaged in retaliation against a victim will be subject to disciplinary action as provided in Union Institute & University’s applicable policies.